 THIS IS A DISCLOSURE OF THE SELLER’S KNOWLEDGE OF THE CONDITION OF THE PROPERTY AS OF THE DATE SIGNED.
 IT IS NOT A SUBSTITUTE FOR ANY INSPECTIONS OR WARRANTIES A BUYER OR TENANT MAY WISH TO OBTAIN.
 IT IS NOT A WARRANTY OF ANY KIND BY SELLER, SELLER’S AGENTS, OR ANY OTHER AGENT.

-What is the point of these dislcaimers?
+What is the point of these disclaimers?
 Is the seller making disclosures but then warning the buyer not to rely on them?
 Apparently so.
 At best, this is ambivalent legal drafting.
 It should be unsettling if not unsatisfactory from the buyer’s point of view.
-A careful buyer may consider negotiating inclusion of a clause which makes it clear that the seller is standing behind the truth of the disclosures.
+A careful buyer may consider negotiating inclusion of a clause which makes it clear that the seller is standing behind the truth of these disclosures.
 Buyers, commercial or residential, should seek to deny a seller any wiggle-room on the disclosure issue.

 Ongoing Duty to Disclose